mattpovich/sedfitting-ysos/recipes/find_ysoc_procedure.md

 I **strongly recommend** selecting the better of the duplicated 2MASS and UKIDSS/VVV *JHK(s)* fluxes and setting the flags for the *unused* fluxes to 0 initially.
 This will facilitate the filtering out of non-excess sources even in cases where there is disagreement in the near-IR fluxes due to variability or blending of sources.
 My own procedure for creating `data_glimpse+` (below) does exactly this, and the unused photometry can be re-activated later when fitting with YSO models.

+** IMPORTANT update in v1.1: ** We have discovered that the Kurucz stellar atmospheres used in all of our SED models do not accurately reproduce the H- opacity minimum at 1.65 µm for pre-main-sequence stars with photospheric temperatures in the range of 4000-5000 K. (See [Wing & Jorgensen 2003](https://www.aavso.org/media/jaavso/2016.pdf) for a good introduction to the relationship between _H_-band and H- opacity.)
+As a workaround, we _strongly recommend_ omitting _H_-band photometry from SED fitting with currently-available models.

 ### An automated option for producing the fitter data file
 I have included with this distribution an `IDL` procedure, `glimpseplus2data.pro`, that automatically creates the fitter data file from a `.fits` table containing the requisite photometry columns. **WARNING: Currently this works only for GLIMPSE, not *WISE* or other MIR catalog formats.**